 For a little twist on your holiday weekend, check out the Slippery Noodle Inn.
-Founded in 1850, it is Indiana’s oldest bar.
+Founded in 1850, it is Indiana's oldest bar.
 Come hang out, jam a little to some blues, and enjoy the atmosphere.
-No cover charge.
-Must be 21 years of age with valid ID and their website states if 27 or younger, at least two picture IDs required so be sure to have proper identification.
-You don’t want to miss the fun!
+There is no cover charge.
+You must be 21 years of age with a valid ID, and their website states if you are 27 or younger, at least two picture IDs are required, so be sure to have proper identification.
+You don't want to miss the fun!

-The Eiteljorg Museum of American Indians and Western Arts located in downtown Indianapolis offers an opportunity to explore.
-The museum’s mission is “to inspire an appreciation and understanding of the art, history and cultures of the American West and indigenous peoples of North America.”
-The museum is closed on Thanksgiving Day but come out on Nov.
-25 from 10 a.m.-4 p.m. to enjoy the art and culture on display.
+The Eiteljorg Museum of American Indians and Western Arts, located in downtown Indianapolis, offers an opportunity to explore.
+The museum's mission is "to inspire an appreciation and understanding of the art, history, and cultures of the American West and indigenous peoples of North America."

-Moore’s Pie Shop’s homemade pies have been a long-time favorite, not just for holidays but year-round.
-With such unique flavors from gooseberry to the traditional pumpkin pie, you’ll be certain to make Moore’s pies part of your holiday and everyday table.
-If you’re not a pie aficionado, check out their selections of custom cakes and cupcakes.
-Brides to be might consider Moore’s as a contender in their wedding celebration.
+Moore's Pie Shop's homemade pies have been a long-time favorite for holidays and year-round.
+With such unique flavors, from gooseberry to the traditional pumpkin pie, you'll be sure to make Moore's pies part of your holiday and everyday table.
+If you're not a pie fan, check out their custom cakes and cupcakes selections.
+Brides-to-be might consider Moore's as a contender in their wedding celebration.

 Valparaiso Turkey Trot has been a holiday tradition in Valparaiso since 2003.
 People from Indiana, Michigan, and Illinois participate in this event.
 This event is sponsored by the Porter-Starke Services Foundation with proceeds going to mental health and wellness programs.
 The race consists of a 10K and 5K walk/run.